 On our demonstration farm we trial various types of crops so that we can advise local farmers on the most suitable ones.

-We regularly perform seed trials to evaluate which crop varieties grow best in our area.
-We investigate different farming techniques as well as assessing cost, hardiness, weed/pest control and overall yield.
+We regularly perform seed trials to evaluate which crop varieties grow best in our area and which are likely to fail.
+We assess cost, hardiness, weed/pest control and overall yield so that we can advise local farmers on the most successful ones.

 Fruit trees are not commonly grown in the area, but when mature enough to produce fruit, they are low maintenance and can become an additional source of income and nutrition for local families.

-We trial various fruit trees on our farm (mango, banana, pawpaw, avocado, etc) and advise locals on the most productive ones and where to purchase them.
+We trial various fruit trees on our farm (mango, banana, pawpaw, avocado, lemon, etc) and advise locals on the most productive ones and where to purchase them.
 We also provide training on how to properly maintain the trees.
 We have a nursery of pawpaw seedlings which we regularly distribute, along with suckers from our banana trees.

 Fruit trees also act as an effective barrier around farms and are essential in the fight against deforestation (a huge problem in Kenya).